 Taken literally, CD takes the compiled artifacts from a successful build performed by the CI server and deploys them into the production environment.
 In this scenario, CD is quite rightly an extension of CI, and the distinction between the two becomes arbitrary.

 But while fully automated deployments have many benefits, it is not uncommon for deployments to involve human decision making.
-There are many valid reasons for not automatically deploying every commit to the master branch into production, including:
+There are many valid reasons for not automatically deploying every commit to the main branch into production, including:

 - Coordinating deployments with legacy systems.